 The costs related to the issuance of debt are capitalized and amortized to interest expense over the life of the debt.
-As a result of the Second Amendment, the Company incurred an additional \$120,000 of transaction fees related to the Credit Facility that were capitalized.
+As a result of the Second Amendment in 2018, the we incurred an additional \$120,000 of transaction fees related to the Credit Facility that were capitalized.
 The cumulative transaction fees are being amortized over the remaining life of the Credit Facility.
-During the years ended December 31, 2018, 2017 and 2016, we recognized interest expense related to the amortization of debt issuance costs of \$51,000, \$53,000 and \$53,000, respectively.
+During the years ended December 31, 2019, 2018 and 2017, we recognized interest expense related to the amortization of debt issuance costs of \$103,000, \$51,000 and \$53,000, respectively.

-At December 31, 2018 and 2017 the net book value of debt issuance costs related to our line of credit was \$207,000, and \$138,000, respectively, and was presented in other intangibles, deferred costs and investments in our Consolidated Balance Sheets.
+At December 31, 2019 and 2018 the net book value of debt issuance costs related to our line of credit was \$104,000, and \$207,000, respectively, and was presented in other intangibles, deferred costs and investments in our Consolidated Balance Sheets.